BioGearsEngine/core/share/doc/methodology/EnergyMethodology.md

 -------
 @anchor energy-exercise
 ### Exercise
-The exercise action is initiated by specifying the exercise intensity or the desired work rate for the patient to achieve.
+The exercise action is initiated by specifying any of four exercise types for the patient to participate in: Generic Exercise, Cycling Exercise, Running Exercise, or Strength Exercise.

+Generic Exercise
+Generic exercise is an overarching exercise type in BioGears meant to simulate any intensity or desired work rate not achievable through other exercise types.
 The exercise intensity is a number between 0 and 1 that defines the requested fraction of the body's maximal work rate, which if not specified in the patient file is calculated using the patient's age and gender @cite plowman2013exercise.
 For instance, the average adult male has a maximal work rate of approximately 1200 Watts @cite hall2011guyton; therefore, a user-specified exercise intensity of 0.5 would request a work rate of 600 Watts from the body.
 Table 1 shows the approximate exercise intensity for some common activities executed by an average adult male.
 The approximate mechanical power produced by an adult male is also included in the table.

+Cycling Exercise
+Cycling exercise simulates a subject on a bicycle and calculates metabolic exertion using the input parameters of cadence and power.
+Cadence is a frequency value referring to the number of rotations of the pedals in a given time period.
+In cycling, power is a expressed as work  or energy produced from pedalling.
+In BioGears, a weighted pack can also be attatched to the subject for the duration of the exercise to increase intensity.

+Running Exercise
+Running exercise simulates cardiovascular exercise by means of walking/running using input parameters of speed and incline.
+Speed is a length per unit time measurement to identify pace.
+Incline is a fractional representation of percent incline (whereas a 2 percent incline would be equivalent to 0.02 in BioGears).
+Additionally, a weighted pack can also be attatched to the subject for the duration of the exercise to increase intensity.

+Strength Exercise
+Strength exercise offers a basic representation of body weight and weighted strength exercises through weight and repetitions inputs.
+Weight refers to the additional mass (zero for body weight exercises) being lifted per repeition while the number of repeitions is a scalar value.
+The current model estimates a generic maximum rep strength exercise to be approximately twice the patients body weight, though this will hopefully be an adjustable parameter in future expansions.

 <br><center>
 *Table 1.
 The approximate exercise intensity for some common activities and the corresponding approximate mechanical power (desired work rate).
 Note that the values in the table correspond to a body with a 1200 Watt maximum work rate capability.*